 The Lindenwood University Journalism program offers you the chance to study consecutive levels of writing and reporting, in addition to multimedia journalism and technology.
 You will build your portfolio by gathering news and telling stories through the Lindenwood’s campus media news outlets.

 - The Link is a student magazine published twice a year by student editors, reporters, photographers, and artists.
 Currently, the magazine is published once a semester and is available at locations around campus.

 - LindenLink.com is an online multimedia news platform combining text, photo, video, and social media to tell stories.
 The website is student-run, and it’s the online home for news content within the School of Communications, offering you and other journalism students a place to innovate and showcase your work.

-- LUTV News airs live three times a week on LUTV’s Charter Cable Channel 989 and AT&T U-Verse.
+- LUTV News airs live multiple times a week on LUTV’s Charter Cable Channel 989 and AT&T U-Verse.
 LUTV News covers Lindenwood’s campus and St. Charles County.
 Students run the show as producers, reporters, anchors, writers, videographers, and technical crew.

 If you choose the broadcast emphasis, you will enroll in an immersion program at LUTV News known as the Super Semester.
-The Super Semester is an intensive, four-course semester focusing entirely on all aspects of broadcast news.
+The Super Semester is an intensive, three-course semester focusing entirely on all aspects of broadcast news.
 Your classes for the semester are